 I should have left emotion out of it and said, “Thank you, subject to salary”.
 Doing so encourages employers to think before automatically offering the lowest point on the salary scale.

 Using these golden rules has helped me to buy a better car, get a dream holiday and, crucially, negotiate performance-related pay rises.

 I think it’s time for more women to celebrate their worth and succeed in achieving what they need to thrive as leaders of education.
 Don’t you?

-    Vivienne Porritt is strategic leader for #WomenEd, vice-president of the Chartered College for Teaching and a leadership consultant.
-She’s leading a workshop on negotiation #WomenEd’s unconference on 5 October
+Vivienne Porritt is a global strategic leader for #WomenEd, vice-president of the Chartered College for Teaching and a leadership consultant.
+More resources about the Gender Pay Gap are on #WomenEd’s website.